Legislative Assembly for the ACT: 2011 Week 02 Hansard (Wednesday, 9 March 2011) . . Page.. 675 ..

-Brumbies Rugby, of course, for whom OzHarvest is their number one ticket holder this year; Ocean Fresh Seafoods; Mastercut Meats; Canberra Milk, who gave us all stress cows to take home; Amazing Grapes; Eden Road Wines; Communities@Work, who of course sponsor OzHarvest; Frozpack; Bidvest; Casella Wines; Rydges; Sage Restaurant; The Mill; The Kennedy Room; Grazing; Coca-Cola; Sauvage Urbain; Hudsons Catering; Oyster Haven; National Convention Centre; Treasury Wines; the National Press Club, where of course this quiz night was held; Jazz Apple Cafe; Canberra Coffee Company; Questacon; Bunnings; Lambert Vineyards; The Home Loan Centre; and Bendigo Bank.
+generous prizes that went during the night.
+There was a huge range of sponsors: Brumbies Rugby, of course, for whom OzHarvest is their number one ticket holder this year; Ocean Fresh Seafoods; Mastercut Meats; Canberra Milk, who gave us all stress cows to take home; Amazing Grapes; Eden Road Wines; Communities@Work, who of course sponsor OzHarvest; Frozpack; Bidvest; Casella Wines; Rydges; Sage Restaurant; the Mill; the Kennedy Room; Grazing; Coca-Cola; Sauvage Urbain; Hudsons Catering; Oyster Haven; National Convention Centre; Treasury Wines; the National Press Club, where of course this quiz night was held; Jazz Apple Cafe; Canberra Coffee Company; Questacon; Bunnings; Lambert Vineyards; the Home Loan Centre; and Bendigo Bank.

 Clean Up Australia Day

 MR DOSZPOT (Brindabella) (6.37): I would like to commend the Tuggeranong Valley Rugby Union and Amateur Sports Club for their contribution to the local community.
 I attended a presentation of the 2010 sports awards on the night of Friday, 18 February at the Vikings Erindale club on Ricardo Street.